- P256K

 let recoverySignature = privateKey.signature(for: message)

-Recovering the Public Key
+Reconstructing the Signing Key

 let recoveredKey = P256K.Recovery.PublicKey(message, signature: recoverySignature)